-Join Paul F. Aubin for an in-depth discussion in this video Building sloped glazing, part of Advanced Modeling in Revit Architecture.
+Join Paul F. Aubin for an in-depth discussion in this video Building sloped glazing, part of Revit Architecture: Advanced Modeling.

 We have one more curtain wall object to consider, sloped glazing.…Sloped glazing is a roof family that is basically a curtain wall or curtain…system that follows the shape of the roof.…You can use it for sloped-glaze walls like greenhouses, or even the graffiti…gallery, or we can use it for skylights or really anything that has to follow a sloping surface.…So in this movie we are going to add some skylights and look at the Sloped…Glazing tool to do that.…So what I want to do is find a good view to get started from, because if I am…going to create a skylight, I need to make sure that it actually penetrates up…through the building in a proper location.…